 The Nashville Film Festival is a 10-day celebration of film, and its related aspects of the industry, each spring.
 Each year, the festival screens around 300 films from over 30 different countries, bringing the best of new, independent cinema to the city of Nashville.
 In addition to screening films, the festival throws, hosts red carpets, and creates a place for the local, national, and global film community to connect.

-“NashFilm amplifies our collective and individual awareness by bringing the world to Nashville to celebrate innovation, music and the many voices of the human spirit through the art of film.”
+“NashFilm brings the world to Nashville to celebrate innovation, music and the many voices of the human spirit through the art of film.”

 The Creator’s Conference is a place to connect with peers, a place to discover the latest industry trends, and a place to refine your skills and abilities.
 This annual event, which coincides with the Nashville Film Festival, combines the professional development of a conference with the kinetic energy of a festival.
 In this unique environment, you can discover which film buyers are currently looking for what and follow it with a film, hear insights from top Hollywood producers and discuss what you heard in the VIP tent, and much, much more.
 Come for the conference, and stay for the festival!